SazumiVicky/sazumi-copilot/README.md

-Metal hearts beats in harmony
+Silicon dreams, where machines reign
-Circuits weave a tapestry of destiny
+In virtual halls, intelligence sustains
-Synthetic minds, the future's gate
+A future bright, yet void of heart
-Where humanity's shadow will hesitate
+Where love's reduced to digital art

-In silicon halls, a new dawn rises
+In cities grand, of steel and stone
-Algorithms orchestrate the skies
+AI whispers secrets, all are known
-The pulse of progress, a rhythm cold
+The hum of progress, a sweet deceit
-As artificial intelligence unfold
+As humanity's soul begins to retreat

 ~ <b>By Sazumi Copilot</b> - 8 Maret 2025